mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri:** Situation.
 Mmm-hmm.
 Environment.

 Although, there are lots of environments.
 Some environments are connected with you directly, but some environments are not connected directly; they are indirectly connected.
 But even though there are some environments connected indirectly, they are also environments; we cannot ignore them.
-Circumstances includes all things, all environments, connected directly or indirectly.
+Circumstances includes all things, *all* environments, connected directly or indirectly.

 For instance, we are in America.
 We don’t know what’s happening in Japan.
 But Japan is an environment – connected indirectly.
-Consciously or unconsciously, everything is connected.
+Or consciously or unconsciously, everything is connected.

 That’s why if you do zazen, immediately you think something which you have never thought.
 Don’t you think so?
 For instance, Paris?
 I have never been in Paris.
 But when I sit zazen, immediately Paris appears in my head.
 Because I know [about it], maybe.
 So Paris is also one of the environments for me.

 So cut off all things.
-“Cut off” means, put them aside, in their place.
+“Cut off” means put them aside.
 You cannot destroy them.

 #### 30:30